SEAP Southeast Asia Pilot-1

 In the western passage stay close to Ao Po Marina entrance and follow the markers between the mainland and Koh Raet.
 Anchor on the muddy bottom in 3-6 metres.

 A few local-style shops can be found ashore.
-There is transport to either Phuket Town or the airport.
+There is transport to either Phuket City or the airport.
 Fuel, provisions and ice can be bought in the small village.

 Click to view Thailand photo gallery.